 We have never generated any revenue and have incurred net losses in each year since our inception.
-Our net loss was \$25.0 million for the six months ended June 30, 2016 and \$45.1 million for the year ended December 31, 2015.
-As of June 30, 2016, we had an accumulated deficit of \$156.4 million.
+Our net loss was \$34.2 million for the nine months ended September 30, 2016 and \$45.1 million for the year ended December 31, 2015.
+As of September 30, 2016, we had an accumulated deficit of \$165.7 million.
 This deficit has resulted principally from costs incurred in connection with research and development activities, general and administrative costs associated with our operations and in-licensing our product candidates.
-We expect to continue to incur significant expenses for at least the next several years.
-If we determine to proceed with the development of galeterone and our other product candidates following the review of the unblinded study data from ARMOR3-SV, we anticipate that we will continue to incur significant expenses if and as we:
+Following our review of development options, if we determine to further develop galeterone, proceed with our ARDA program, or both, we anticipate that we will continue to incur significant expenses if and as we:

-- conduct clinical trials of galeterone in metastatic CRPC patients who have shown resistance following treatment with Xtandi or Zytiga[®] (abiraterone acetate) or conduct other clinical trials of galeterone or any other product candidates in the future; - develop any companion diagnostic test necessary for use with galeterone; - identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone or other product candidates; - establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - acquire or in-license additional compounds or technologies; and - operate as a public company.
+- conduct clinical trials with galeterone or any other product candidates in the future; - identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation under our ARDA program; - enter into agreements with third parties to manufacture galeterone or other product candidates; - establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - · continue our other research and development efforts; - · acquire or in-license additional compounds or technologies; and - operate as a public company.